zbyju/obsidian/1. Fleeting notes/Nx/Nx.md

 There are 3 types of generators:
 1. Plugin Generator - they are available as an Nx Plugin
 2. Local Generators - generators created for your own workspace.
 They allow you to codify the processes that are unique to your organization.
-3. Update Generators - invoked by Nx
+3. Update Generators - invoked by Nx plugins when you update Nx to keep your config files in sync with the latest versions of 3rd party tools.

+### Plugin generators
+`nx generate [plugin]:[generator-name] [options]`
+`nx generate @nx/react:component mycmp --project=myapp`

+It's recommended to have a clean git working dir before invoking a generator to easily revert changes.